About USETSU presets (English)

 How do I download the presets?

-After your order, you will receive an email with a URL to access the content.
-You can also access it from the "Access Digital Content" button on the order screen.
+After you place your order, you will receive an email with a URL to access the content.
+You can also access it from the “Access Digital Content” button on your order confirmation page.

 How do I install the presets in Lightroom?